Worldwide brand management

 - in North & South America.

-Worldwide brand management is our expertise – advice and representation on registration in all countries, all territories.
+Advice and representation on registration in all countries, all territories.

 Registration of trademarks: How significant is the cost of getting trademark registration for your brands in the context of your total advertising spend?